-Legal Reference: 20 U.S.C.
-221, et seq.
+Legal Reference:20 U.S.C.
+221, et seq.Policy History:Adopted on:9.9.2014Revised on:11.14.2017

 Tobacco Free Schools

 The Board of Trustees of the Helena Public Schools is committed to providing a clean, healthy and safe school environment for students, employees and the general public.
 Use of tobacco or tobacco innovations in any form is considered detrimental to the health of non-users as well as users of tobacco or tobacco innovations.
 The use of tobacco or tobacco innovations is inconsistent with the Helena Schools health education policy.